-The AIHW compiles data about specialist homelessness services (SHS) clients and the support they receive from SHS service(s).
+The SHSC collects information about people who are referred to, or seek assistance from, specialist homelessness services (SHS) agencies.
 These services collect the data on an ongoing basis and are responsible for submitting the data to the AIHW on a monthly basis.

 Metadata information and data quality statement (DQS)